Purchasing A Home Using A Reverse Mortgage

 Reverse mortgages are available to homeowners who are 62 years of age or older.
 It allows them to convert part of their equity in a home into cash.
-It has been able to help retirees use the equity within their homes to cover various monthly living expenses, and even pay for healthcare.
+It has been able to help retirees use the equity in their homes to cover various monthly living expenses, and even pay for health care.

 Advantages of using a Reverse Mortgage to Purchase a Home

 - There are no monthly mortgage payments required (borrowers are responsible for paying property taxes, insurance and maintain the property).

 - Preserves cash savings and investments rather than liquidating savings and investments to pay all cash for the home purchase

 - It is a way to leverage funds to make it possible to purchase a higher valued home.

 - Provides financing so one can re-size to a lower maintenance home, a one-level home, a home more suitable for aging in place, move to be closer to children or even purchase one’s “dream home”.

 Frequently asked questions & answers about HECM for purchase